Chat Usage¶

 Using Skills¶

 CLIver has an LLM-driven skill system.
-During a chat session, the LLM can discover and activate skills using the builtin skill tool.
-Skills are defined as SKILL.md files in .cliver/skills/ (project) or ~/.config/cliver/skills/ (global).
+During a chat session, the LLM can discover and activate skills automatically using the builtin skill tool, or you can activate them manually:

 See Skills for details on creating and using skills.